rodrigoPM/idt-stackoverflow/design/README.md

 Our dimensional model is based on the StackOverflow data set, the needs that it will solve are the following:

-1. ¿What is the total number of questions asked during a defined time?
+1. What is the total number of questions asked during a defined time?
-2. ¿What is the percentage of questions that have been answered during a defined time?
+2. What is the percentage of questions that have been answered during a defined time?
-3. ¿What is the day of the week and month of the year with the highest number of questions and answers?
+3. What is the day of the week and month of the year with the highest number of questions and answers?
-4. ¿Which users have the highest reputation?
+4. Which users have the highest reputation?
-5. ¿Which users have solved the most questions?
+5. Which users have solved the most questions?
-6. ¿Which questions have had the most views?
+6. Which questions have had the most views?
-7. ¿What technologies are the most frequently asked questions about?
+7. What technologies are the most frequently asked questions about?
-8. ¿What are the most favorited and highest rated questions that were created over a period of time?
+8. What are the most favorited and highest rated questions that were created over a period of time?
-9. ¿How was the behavior of the questions and answers made during the pandemic period compared to previous years?
+9. How was the behavior of the questions and answers made during the pandemic period compared to previous years?
-10. ¿What are the questions that have received the most feedback?
+10. What are the questions that have received the most feedback?